sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_45_ProgrammingTheCPU/Quiz01.md

 **Description**

-a) These all are General purpose CPUs, which means you can use them for any type of calculation.

-b) These all are General purpose CPUs, which means you can use them for any type of calculation.

-c) These all are General purpose CPUs, which means you can use them for any type of calculation.

-d) These all are General purpose CPUs, which means you can use them for any type of calculation.
+These all are General purpose CPUs, which means you can use them for any type of calculation.

 ---
 ---